Structure-Based Drug Discovery & Design Services : Strategies and Implementation

 Even in the absence of a known ligand and an experimental protein structure, we can still use virtual screening with an AlphaFold 3D model of the protein.
 However, before that, we need to determine the protein’s drugability and identify a potential ligand-binding site.
 Assuming that we have access to a purified protein, we can also run a high-throughput screen (HTS) in combination with a biochemical assay or use NMR spectroscopy to screen a fragment library.

 If the target protein’s experimental structure is unavailable, SARomics Biostructures provides custom gene-to-protein-structure services.
 In such cases, the protein is cloned, expressed, purified, and crystallized, and its X-ray crystallographic structure is determined.
-In addition, our library of FastLane structures contains over 600 proteins for co-crystallization with the client’s ligands, with a turnaround time of a few weeks.
+In addition, our library of FastLane structures is designed to accelerate our clients’ projects by offering over 600 proteins for co-crystallization with the client’s ligands, with a turnaround time of a few weeks.

 Hit to Lead & Lead Optimization

 At SARomics Biostructures, as part of our structure-based drug design service packages, we include structure-based hit-to-lead and lead optimization (in collaboration with RGl Discovery).
 After identifying an active ligand (or ligands), structure-based optimization of ligand interactions with the target protein (hit expansion & lead generation) is run to obtain more efficient binders.
-Multiple protein-ligand complex structures and SAR modeling of the compounds provide detailed mapping of the binding site, enabling the design of new compounds.
-Structure-based hit-to-lead optimization typically requires several cycles.
+Multiple protein-ligand complex structures and QSAR modeling of the compounds provide detailed mapping of the binding site, enabling the design of new compounds.
+Structure-based hit-to-lead optimization typically requires several cycles (the design-make-test-analyze cycle) .
 The result may be a series of compounds, which will be further optimized and tested to generate the final lead.

 SARomics Biostructures’ fragment screening and fragment-based drug discovery and design services are tailored to meet each project’s and customer’s specific needs and requirements.
 Please do not hesitate to contact us to discuss your project.